know1stranger/lasa_assignment/README.md

 ## Roadmap

+- To stop posting to Reposotries if their aren't any changes from user.
 - To server web pages with HTTPS.
 - Convert Spring MVC app to API (Rest-ful API).
 Gives flexibility to integrate with different view technologies.
 As it would become light-wright and gives leverage to spin multiple servers to host this as a service.
 It will help to handle traffic high-volumes.
 - Convert to REST based api and handle json messages.
 Query params can be reduced to give generic info rather giving out (secure) contact info.